Show finger taps when recording your screen on iOS

 Our mobile application does not capture user gestures, such as taps and swipes, for display within the recorder, in order to protect your privacy.
 However, you can enable AssistiveTouch on your Apple device and our application will capture these gestures, drawn by your operating system directly on the screen.

 This article discusses how to enable AssistiveTouch on your Apple device.
-For information about Android devices see Show finger taps when recording on your Android device.
-For information about AssistiveTouch from Apple Support, see this article.
+For more details about AssistiveTouch from Apple Support, see this article

 Click the button below to download the ScreenPal app for iOS!